Rods

 Fly Rods

 The length of the fly rod usually ranges from 7 to 9 feet in 1 inch increments, with weights varying from 4 to 12.
-The higher the weight number, the heavier the action, weight of lure and line, and fish the rod can handle.
-Handles usually come in one style, straight, and are made from foam or cork.
+The higher the weight number, the heavier the action, weight of lure and line, and fish the rod can manage.
+Rod handles usually come in one style, straight, and are made from foam or cork.
 It’s a personal preference which handle material to choose.
-The materials used in making fly rods are fiberglass, graphite, boron, and split bamboo, the bamboo being the most expensive.
+The materials used in making fly rods are fiberglass, graphite, boron, and split bamboo.
 Some older rods were also made from steel.

 Action: Light